 PREP: Sterilize glass jars and lids in boiling water or by running them through a dishwasher cycle.

-Step 1: Wash and remove the stems from the strawberries and crush them with a potato masher.
+Step 1: Wash and remove the stems from the strawberries and mash them with a potato masher.
 Add them to a large bowl.

 Step 2: Combine the crushed strawberries with the exact measurements of sugar called for in the recipe.
 Set aside.